Skip to main content

 # helm show values api7/api7-ingress-controller

-To view the values applied to an installed release (including both defaults and overrides), run:
+To view the chart values associated with an installed release, including defaults and overrides, run:

 helm get values <release-name> -n <namespace> --all